LeoTsui/CS259D_Notes_HW/notes/A_multi-model_approach_to_the_detection_of_web-based_attacks.md

 #### User

-* same parameters in the same order
+* Same parameters in the same order
-* sequential
 * Sequential program logic preserves order even when some attributes left out

 #### Attacker